13th Floor - Phoenix, AZ

 Sanctum of Horror - Mesa, AZ

-Located at Superstition Springs Center again for 2018 is Sanctum of Horror.
+Located at Superstition Springs Center again for 2019 is Sanctum of Horror.
 Enjoy the ancient graveyard, Charlotte Asylum, The Breach and more located in the Sears parking lot.
-Open every Friday and Saturday nights beginning September 21st and every night the week before Halloween.
+Open every Friday and Saturday nights beginning late September 2019 and every night the week before Halloween.
 For 7 years, Sanctum of Horror has been scaring the East Valley with breathtaking make up and incredible detail that will surely frighten the soul.
 Not only will you be terrified, but be immersed in the Sanctum’s world.
 Will you have what it takes to enter?

 Scarizona - Scottsdale, AZ